orgua/shepherd_v2_planning/21_hw_design_cape.rst

     - keep 100 uF constant, but vary inductance to optimize voltage drop -> << 1 mV
 - external cables, filter and buffer (100nF)
 - (NOT DONE) if there is enough space -> switch out 47uH Coil of LC-LP to 150uF (larger)
+- **gpio - RC lowpass** -> Line-Capacity vs. current-limiting resistor
+    - L1L2 distance 2x 180 um, e_r ~4.2
+    - trace width 250 um
+    - length BB-Side [50; 87], LVL ~ 17, Target-Side [13; 27]
+    - C = e*A/d = 3.4 pF -> max capacitance of 1 gpio-trace on shepherd-pcb
+    - C_lvl = 12.5 pF
+    - R = 1k
+    - fc = 10 MHz (neglecting target and BB capacitances)
+- re-evaluate spi-lines -> fine
+- via-fence near the lan-port
+- QR-Code is readable, but still a bit messed up -> negative
+- target-connector-redefinition, bring GND to first and last position (EMV)
+- (target) reset (P0.18) with Resistor bridge to gpio-header
+- (target) remove more metal around antenna
+- compare LSF-Versions of TI with nexperia ones -> seems to be exact copy
+- would 1000 Hz on-off-pattern be possible?
+YES
+- (if there is time) - implement fixed recorder design

 additional Parts v2.1r0
 -------------------------